 The perfect balance of belly-hurting parody comedy and awe-inspiring cool shounen action.
-Come to think of it, Gintama definitely “cheats” (meant in the best way) toward the top of the classic charts with such an award-winning storytelling combination.
+Come to think of it, Gintama definitely is at the top of the classic charts with such an award-winning storytelling combination.
 And this is whether you are a casual manga enjoyer, season watch order enthusiast, or even an average non-canon movie fan.

 Oh, and spoiler alert, the specifics of the Gintama watch order itself kind of sits between sporadic break-oriented seasons, to continuous broadcasts made even longer with hyped moves in between.
 At least from how it was aired, people didn’t really seem to think that the anime adaptation would be just as universally loved as the original source material.